ncatlab/nlab-content/pages/6/3/5/2/2536/content.md

 mechanics]], [[observables]] are closed under addition and multiplication by [[real number|real]] scalars.
 In classical mechanics we can also multiply observables, but in quantum mechanics this becomes problematic.
 After all, given two [[bounded linear operator|bounded]] [[self-adjoint]] [[linear operators]] on a complex [[Hilbert space]], their product is self-adjoint if and only if they commute.

 However, in quantum mechanics one can still raise an observable to a power and obtain another observable.
-From squaring and taking real linear combinations, one can construct a commutative product:
+From squaring and taking real linear combinations, one can construct a commutative product using the [[polarization identity]]:

 $$
   x \circ y \coloneqq \frac{1}{2}((x+y)^2 - x^2 - y^2)